 Hanging leg raises offer versatility through various modifications and variations.
 Here are some different variations of hanging leg raises:

-Here are several ways to progress hanging leg raises:
+Here are several ways to progress with hanging leg raises:

 Remember, it’s important to listen to your body and progress at a pace that feels right for you.
 Incorporating these variations into your routine can keep your workouts fresh and challenging, leading to continued improvement in core strength and stability.